 The winery has the latest hours of any in the state, welcoming guests until 7, 8, 9 or even 10PM depending on the day of the week.

 At the end of a long holiday weekend, the tasting room associates were weary but still gracious and attentive.
 And the wine was a nice surprise in a venue that you might expect to cater more to party hounds than oenophiles.
-The winemaker, Ashton Lough, also oversees winemaking at the highly respected Pearmund Cellars.
+The winemaker, Ashton Lough, previously oversaw winemaking at the highly respected Pearmund Cellars.

 On premise, the winery currently grows Norton and a little Traminette.
 They also have a 115-acre property in Rappahannock County, the home of our Rock Mill Vineyard, where eight different varietals are grown on 42 acres, including Chardonnay, Petit Verdot, Chambourcin, Traminette, Merlot, Viognier, Cabernet Franc and Cabernet Sauvignon.
 A number of sweet fruit wines are offered for those who don't care for dry.

 Picnics welcome, but not inside the tasting room or on the patio, only on the lawn.
 We loved the separate areas designated for families with kids.
 No pets.
 Smoking in designated areas only.
 Reservations are required for groups of 8 or more.